Computer Science (CSCD)

 This course covers fundamental abstract concepts of data structures as well as their implementation in a programming language.
 Topics include linked lists, stacks, queues, hashing, recursion, complexity analysis of algorithms, and binary search trees.
 Programming projects with formal documentation are required.

-This course teaches the C++ programming language.
+Covers the C++ programming language.
 Topics include basic syntax, pointers, memory management, classes, inheritance and polymorphism, exception handling, standard template library usage, namespaces, memory management, and graphical user interface (GUI) programming.
 Programming projects are required.
+Companion course to CSCD 305L.

 CSCD 320.
 ALGORITHMS.
 5 Credits.